oferca/vscode-ext-tf/README.md

 # Advanced Terraform Shortcuts
-Boost up your Terraform experience with smart shortcuts for running commands in terminal.
+Boost up your Terraform experience with smart shortcuts for terminal commands.

 # Features
 * Eliminates the need for typing.
 One-click execution.